 - You think that your risk of being a carrier is low.
-This may be true if you are of African or Asian descent.
-Fewer people in these groups have hereditary hemochromatosis.
+Fewer people of African or Asian descent have hereditary hemochromatosis.

 - Carrier testing is expensive.
-You may decide not to have testing if your insurance does not pay for it.
+You may decide not to have testing if your provincial or private health plan does not pay for it.

 - U.S. Preventive Services Task Force (2006).
 Screening for hemochromatosis.
 Available online: http://www.ahrq.gov/clinic/uspstf06/hemochromatosis/hemochrs.htm.